cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 #### Remove `role` field from DID transaction

 Hyperledger Indy is a public-permissioned distributed ledger.
-As `cheqd-node` is based on a public-permissionless network based on the [Cosmos blockchain framework](https://github.com/cosmos/cosmos-sdk), the need for having a `role` type is not necessary.
+As `cheqd-node` is based on a public-permissionless network based on the [Cosmos blockchain framework](https://github.com/cosmos/cosmos-sdk), the `role` type is no longer necessary.

 #### Dropping `ATTRIB` transactions